ShubhamSalvi1/retail-sales-analytics/README.md

 ![Dashboard Preview](screenshots/Dashboard.png)

 ---
+## Business Problem

+Retail businesses generate large volumes of transactional data, but raw transaction logs don't answer business questions on their own.
+This project simulates a scenario where a retail analytics team needs to understand: which markets and products drive revenue, how sales trend across the year, which customers represent the most value, and how returns are affecting net revenue — all from a single raw export of online transactions.

+---
 ## Project Overview

 This project simulates a real-world retail analytics workflow: taking raw, messy transactional data and turning it into a normalized database, validated business insights, and a portfolio-quality interactive dashboard.